-16. The University administrator(s) in charge of the school or administrative unit of the Respondent and of the Complainant (e.g., Dean/Vice President) cannot charge the findings. - Respondent and of the Complainant (e.g., Dean/Vice President) cannot change the findings or conclusions but will make the final decision about sanctions and remedial action to be taken by the school or administrative unit, and implement the decision.
-The University administrator will inform the Title IX Coordinator of the outcome. - 17.
-The Title IX Coordinator will inform the Complainant and the Respondent of the University administrator(s)' decision and advise them of their appeal rights. - 18.
-The Complainant and the Respondent each may appeal for reconsideration of a University administrator's decision to which they are subject, on the basis of: 1) failure of due process, or 2) availability of new evidence which could not reasonably have been presented during the original investigation.
-The appeal for reconsideration must be submitted in writing to the University administrator (with notice to the Title IX Coordinator) within 7 calendar days following the date of the notice of the University administrator's decision. - 19.
-The University administrator in consultation with the Title IX Coordinator will consider the documents submitted on appeal and issue a final determination or other appropriate action regarding sanctions and remedial action within 10 business days. - 20.
-The Title IX Coordinator will ensure that the Complainant and Respondent have been informed of the University administrator's final decision about sanction and remediation. - 21.
-The Title IX Coordinator will maintain records regarding sexual harassment/sexual violence complaint investigations for at least three years. - 22.
-To ensure appropriate due process and prompt, equitable resolution of complaints, formal rules of evidence will not apply and the investigative team and Title IX Coordinator may limit repetitive and irrelevant evidence.
+- A. The Title IX Coordinator will inform the Complainant and the Respondent of the University administrator(s)' decision and advise them of their appeal rights. - B. The Complainant and the Respondent each may appeal for reconsideration of a University administrator's decision to which they are subject, on the basis of: (1) failure of due process, or (2) availability of new evidence which could not reasonably have been presented during the original investigation.
+The appeal for reconsideration must be submitted in writing to the University administrator (with notice to the Title IX Coordinator) within seven (7) calendar days following the date of the notice of the University administrator's decision. - C. The University administrator in consultation with the Title IX Coordinator will consider the documents submitted on appeal and issue a final determination or other appropriate action regarding sanctions and remedial action within ten (10) business days. - D. The Title IX Coordinator will ensure that the Complainant and Respondent have been informed of the University administrator's final decision about sanction and remediation.

+- E. The Title IX Coordinator will maintain records regarding Prohibited Sex Discrimination complaint investigations for at least three years. - F. To ensure appropriate due process and prompt, equitable resolution of complaints, formal rules of evidence will not apply and the investigative team and Title IX Coordinator may limit repetitive and irrelevant evidence.